yast/yast-users/README.md

 [![Jenkins Status](https://ci.opensuse.org/buildStatus/icon?job=yast-yast-users-master)](
 https://ci.opensuse.org/view/Yast/job/yast-yast-users-master/)

-This module allows to use YaST to manage local and LDAP users and groups.
+This module allows to use YaST to manage local users and groups.
 It also makes possible to configure some aspects of the system related to user management and authentication.
 For a partial description of what this module can do, check [the use-cases document](doc/use-cases.md).
 For an overview on how all the authentication-related YaST modules fit together, check